 - Showing videos as an introduction to your crime victims’ awareness efforts, for use at a candlelight vigil, and to embed them into your own website

 - Viewing the National Crime Victims’ Service Awards Ceremony on April 23 from 3:00 to 4:30 p.m. eastern time

 - Hosting special events that honor crime victims

 - Forming new partnerships and multi-disciplinary teams to help crime victims in your community

 Crime Victim Help from Parnall Law

-If you and your family are crime victims in New Mexico, Parnall Law Firm, LLC is here to help.
+If you and your family are crime victims in New Mexico, Parnall Law Firm, is here to help.
 Justice for crime victims is primarily handled through the criminal system.
 However, a personal injury case can help you pursue financial compensation for the injuries and losses you have suffered due to the criminal actions of others.
 Through our victim advocacy efforts, you may be able to recover compensation for your medical expenses, lost wages, property damage, pain and suffering, and other economic and non-economic losses.

 Bert Parnall is a drunk driving accident lawyer and former Albuquerque Bulldog who maintains a bulldog-like approach in his aggressive and tenacious pursuit of justice for his clients.
 Since 1997, he has been helping victims.
 He is ready to help you, too.
 Contact us today to get started.